STATE CHARTER SCHOOL FUNDING EXPLAINER VIDEOS

 STATE CHARTER SCHOOL FUNDING

-Like local schools, state charter schools also incur any reductions made to the Georgia K-12 funding formula.
-This is typically referred to as “austerity”.
+Like local schools, state charter schools also incur any reductions made to the Georgia K-12 funding formula, including Local Five Mill Share and Austerity.

 No local tax money flows to state charter schools.
 Instead, the Georgia General Assembly appropriates additional state dollars commonly referred to as the "State Charter Supplement."
 Similar to QBE, the State Charter Supplement is calculated using the state charter funding formula.
 The State Charter Supplement formula consists of three broad categories: a proxy for local funding (i.e. the approximate amount of local funding a state charter school would have received based on its location), a proxy for capital outlay funding which school districts typically receive (i.e. a capital allocation to help offset common facilities expenses) and, like local districts, monies for categorical grants which help schools provide critical school services (e.g. transportation, nutrition, etc.).